What is a SCIM integration and should you build or buy it?

 It should handle out-of-sync requests

-Like with any system that processes a huge number of requests, your SCIM integration must be able to handle race conditions.
+Like with any system that processes a massive number of requests, your SCIM integration must be able to handle race conditions.
 Race conditions occur when two processes try to access or modify a single resource concurrently.

 Every SCIM integration needs to be able to implement proper synchronization checks and have recovery protocols for correcting out-of-sync data.